Roslin-Aquaculture/Axiom-SNParray-Variant-and-Sample-QC-and-visualisation/README.md

 ## Screening for Sample CR in PLINK ##

-Once the files have been imported to the HPC the sample CR can be explored using PLINK. first, to explore data missingess within individuals and variants, we'll run the command:
+Once the files have been imported to the HPC, QC can be done using PLINK. <br /> Data missingess within individuals and variants can be explored using the command:

 ```
 plink --file (yourfilename) --missing